feit-comp30019/project-1-specification/README.md

 ## Milestone 2: Game Design Document
 **Due: Sunday 25 August, 11.59 pm Melbourne time (team submission)**

+> [!CAUTION]
+> Ensure that you have successfully submitted the first milestone via
+> Gradescope before starting work on this one.
+Important template files will
+> not be available in your team's repository until all validation tests pass
+> for the first time.
+Continuing without these files will lead to significant
+> issues later on.

 By this milestone, your team must have **drafted** a Game Design Document (GDD) in the repository's `README.md` file.
 The GDD should provide a detailed vision